Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Method

 \subsection{Parametric Bootstrap}

-As an alternative to the asymptotic test procedure, I introduce a parametric bootstrap procedure in which I first draw a random value from a Binomial distribution with the $\hat{p}_s$ and $k_{s}$ from the data.
-I calculate the deviation from the analytical expected value and treat the resulting deviations as one bootstrap observation.
-Let $B$ be the number of bootstrap draws with $b=1,..., B$ and $^*$ denote a bootstrap sample.
-The general method is the following:
+As an alternative to the asymptotic test procedure, I introduce a type of parametric bootstrap procedure, or more precisely a numerical approximation of the exact distribution.
+I first draw a random value from a Bernoulli distribution for each position $X_i$, with the $p_s$ from the data and calculate $H_{d}(z)$ for all $d=1,...,n$ (collected in a vector $\mathbf{H(z)}$) according to \eqref{eq:hd} with $n=1737$ from the data.
+I center the resulting data using $p_d(z)$ for each $d$ and calculate the sum over all departments $B(z)=\sum_{d=1}^nB_d(z)$.
+I treat the resulting value as one bootstrap observation.
+I denote the vector of department sizes $\mathbf{n^d}=\left( \right)$.